Skip to main content

 const warps:NumParam =

-{name: 'num warps', //this name that will be visible to the user
+{name: 'ends', //this name that will be visible to the user

 type: 'number', //this describes the kind of parameter